-- A. All households must have an interview with a qualified agency representative in a SNAP office, other certification site or on the telephone prior to initial certification and subsequent recertification.
-Households comprised solely of elderly (age sixty (60) and older), and/or disabled individuals with no earned income (also known as Elderly Simplified Application Project (ESAP) households, will be informed at the initial certification interview that a recertification interview will not be required unless the household meets the circumstances outlined in § 1.23.4 of this Part. - 1.
-Applicants (and recipients at recertification or for any other reason) who miss their first (1st) scheduled appointment, must be notified that they have missed a scheduled appointment and that rescheduling another interview appointment within the necessary time frame to ensure an application can be acted upon within thirty (30) days or before the end of the certification period is the responsibility of the household. - 2.
+- A. All households must have an interview with a qualified agency representative in a SNAP office, other certification site or on the telephone prior to initial certification and subsequent recertification. - 1.
+Applicants (and recipients at recertification or for any other reason) who miss their first (1st) scheduled appointment, must be notified that they have missed a scheduled appointment and that rescheduling another interview appointment within the necessary time frame to insure an application can be acted upon within thirty (30) days or before the end of the certification period is the responsibility of the household. - 2.
 The individual interviewed may be the head of household, spouse, any other responsible member of the household, or an authorized representative who is an adult and who knows the household's circumstances. - 3.
-The applicant may bring any person they choose to the interview.
+The applicant may bring any person s/he chooses to the interview.
 The interview is conducted as an official and confidential discussion of household circumstances. - 4.
 The face-to-face interview can be waived in favor of a telephone interview. - a.
 The agency must notify all SNAP households (applicant and recipient) that the face-to-face interview can be waived in favor of a telephone interview upon request by any household. - (1) The applicant/recipient will be provided the opportunity to choose a telephone interview or a face-to-face interview.
-If the applicant/recipient does not indicate which method they would prefer to be interviewed, the department will automatically schedule a telephone interview. - (2) The agency must grant a face-to-face interview to any household which requests one.
+If the applicant/recipient does not indicate which method s/he would prefer to be interviewed, the department will automatically schedule a telephone interview. - (2) The agency must grant a face-to-face interview to any household which requests one.